How does therapy begin?

 How long is the duration of psychotherapy treatment?

 Psychotherapy can be short- and long-term.
 Short-term treatment offers benefits when seeking help with a specific issue or problem-solving.
-However, many individuals who come to therapy for problem solving may discover deeper layers of unresolved issues that they choose to work on in long-term treatment.
+However, most individuals who come to therapy for problem solving discover deeper layers of unresolved issues that they choose to work on in long-term treatment.

 Long-term psychotherapy may extend over a period of time, in many cases several years, depending on the client’s goals and circumstances.